Huy-DNA/MPiSC/report/chapters/distributed-queues/index.typ

 == Slotqueue - Optimized dLTQueue for distributed context <slotqueue>

-\<this-intro-line-is-in-progress>

-Even though the straightforward dLTQueue algorithm we have ported in @dLTQueue pretty much preserve the original algorithm's characteristics, i.e. wait-freedom and time complexity of $Theta(log n)$ for both `enqueue` and `dequeue` operations (which we will prove in @theoretical-aspects[]), we have to be aware that this is $Theta(log n)$ remote operations, which is potentially expensive and a bottleneck in the algorithm.

-Therefore, to be more suitable for distributed context, we propose a new algorithm that's inspired by LTQueue, in which both `enqueue` and `dequeue` only perform a constant number of remote operations, at the cost of `dequeue` having to perform $Theta(n)$ local operations, where $n$ is the number of enqueuers.
+The straightforward dLTQueue algorithm we have ported in @dLTQueue pretty much preserves the original algorithm's characteristics, i.e. wait-freedom and time complexity of $Theta(log n)$ for `dequeue` operations (which we will prove in @theoretical-aspects[]).
+At the same time, we have optimized `enqueue` to perform in $Theta(1)$ time in most of the cases using a simple front-queue check to avoid unnecessary propagation processes.
+However, notice that for MPSC queues, the bottleneck is really in the `dequeue` operation.
+Therefore, the $Theta(log n)$ remote operations in `dequeue` are potentially expensive in dLTQueue and pose a bottleneck.
+We cannot optimize `dequeue` the using the front-queue check trick as in `enqueue` though, so we're forced to perform a propagation process in every dequeue.
+This propagation process causes $Theta(log n)$ remote operations because it has to traverse every level in the tree.
+Intuitively, this is the problem of we trying to maintain the tree structure.
+Therefore, to be more suitable for distributed context, we propose a new algorithm Slotqueue inspired by LTQueue, which uses a slightly different structure.
+The key point is that both `enqueue` and `dequeue` only perform a constant number of remote operations, at the cost of `dequeue` having to perform $Theta(n)$ local operations, where $n$ is the number of enqueuers.
 Because remote operations are much more expensive, this might be a worthy tradeoff.

 === Overview